Bylaws

 • ii.
 Write newsletter articles (include pictures)

 • iv.
-Create/distribute information at Summer Conference
+Create/distribute information at Regional Leadership Summits

 • v.
 Check-in with cohort (use subcommittee’s help)